Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + Timestamped chat messages (toLocaleString used)
 + User chat messages are colored blue for opponent, black for the user
 + Chat have "special features" - one is to type command **/changeNick** to **change username**, the other is to press _"ARROW_UP"_ to **recreate last typed message** _(including command)_
-+ Chat is also equipped with Anti-Spam feature that won't allow messages within **500ms** of each other (and is prepared for implementing time delay punishment if anyone in future would like to add such an additional feature)
++ Chat is also equipped with **Anti-Spam** feature that won't allow messages within **500ms** of each other _(and is prepared for implementing time delay punishment if anyone in future would like to add such an additional feature)_
-+ Chat has a built-in feature to auto-scroll down to the latest typed message in the chatbox (Quality of life)
++ Chat has a built-in feature to **auto-scroll** down to the **latest typed message** in the chatbox _(Quality of life)_
 --------------------------
 #### Quality of life:
 + Room is temporarily "removed" from roomlist when 2 users have joined it (only 2 users allowed in one room)
-+ Roomlist shows created rooms with their designated roomname, as well as "created time ago" feature updated every 15th second
++ Roomlist shows created rooms with their designated roomname together with a **Lock-icon** if **PW protected**, as well as "created time ago" feature updated every 15th second
 + Mainscreen (after username registered) shows Game statistics such as Won games, total games, avg game time + total connected players (those who have registered) and players NOT in room currently
-+ Automatic focus is set to both username textfield when loaded, as well as the room lobbyname textfield once that has been loaded (Quality of life)
++ Automatic focus is set to both **username** textfield when loaded, as well as the room **lobbyname** textfield once that has been loaded
 --------------------------
 #### Code & Dev:
-+ Application uses Modernizr for feature detection and YepNope for Polyfill compensation
++ Application uses **Modernizr** for feature detection and **YepNope** for Polyfill compensation
 + Application is prepared for Touch event as alternative to Mouseclick - _not tested yet_ though, but code base for it is there and applied to project
-+ Useful reusable functions used by client.js or server.js are placed within projectFunctions and exported to server.js via exports and modules to keep client.js and server.js as _"clean"_ as possible
++ Useful reusable functions used by client.js or server.js are placed within **projectFunctions.js** and exported to server.js via _exports_ and _modules_ to keep client.js and server.js as _"clean"_ as possible
 + Roomlist keeps track of selected options even beyond the updating of "created time ago" feature
-+ No response on readycheck for person creating the room results in room getting deleted and all users in it kicked out, while No response from the user that did not create the room results in ONLY that user getting kicked out of the room
++ No response on readycheck for person creating the room results in **room getting deleted** and all users in it **kicked out**, while No response from the user that did not create the room results in ONLY that user getting kicked out of the room
-+ If Readycheck timer runs out this is equivalent to a No response on the readycheck - readycheck timer is set to 30seconds
++ If Readycheck timer runs out this is equivalent to a **No response** on the readycheck - readycheck timer is set to **30seconds**
 + TimerID tracking variables are declared globally for easier clearing of them throughout the interface
 + Semantic constants are declared to help ease the understanding of the code
-+ When readycheck is successfully completed and game stats - startingplayer is randomized and the available boardpieces are visually added to the interface
++ When readycheck is successfully completed and game stats - **startingplayer is randomized** and the available boardpieces are **visually added** to the interface
 + After every move made, checkWin is called to see if a Win has occurred
-+ On win - the winning cells are specially visually marked - if 2 rows when win - both cell lines are marked
++ On win - the winning cells are specially visually marked - if 2 rows when win - **both cell lines** are marked
 + Canvas is only clickable when it is users turn
 + To avoid "jumpy" interface for users in a room, once turn timer clock has been loaded once, it will maintain its interface size occupation and only be visibility: hidden, instead of display: none via .hide()
-+ Server.js doesnt only load index.html but also statically loads all files in the project directory (many files of which are used by the index.html)
++ Server.js doesnt only load index.html but also statically loads **all files in the project directory** (many files of which are used by the index.html)
-+ Application uses LESS for styles and jQuery for more 'efficient' use of JavaScript (personal opinion + shows whats been learned throughout the course in general)
++ Application uses **LESS** for styles and mostly **jQuery** for more 'efficient' use of JavaScript _(personal opinion + shows whats been learned throughout the course in general)_
 + Repeated use of similiar logic/functionality has been compressed into reusable functions to ease the code as well as to make it more efficient
 + Socket.io Multiple room functionality is used (obviously)
-+ Users alternate between 2 types of rooms - game rooms and default room (connected) - helps with the maintenance and update of interface information for individual connected- and registered sockets
++ Users alternate between 2 types of rooms - **game rooms** and **default room** _(connected)_ - helps with the maintenance and update of interface information for individual connected- and registered sockets
-+ Both username registration and lobbyname registration got Anti-nameclash-feature that avoids duplicates of the same name.
++ Both username registration and lobbyname registration got **Anti-nameclash-feature** that avoids duplicates of the same name.
 + 22mar18: Added JS clientside manipulation countermeasures for form actions to ensure as much as possible that users actually follow the set out path.
 + Added HTML sanitization on serverside everywhere I could find that form data was received and used for taking action.
 --------------------------